yashm1/BlogApi/README.md

 5. Open the index.js file
 6. Change the password and UserName according to your Postgres Setup
 7. And you will have backend running on localhost:3001

+## To connect to Database
+1. The database of the repo is made using the postgres
+2. Put the credentials in the the index.js file in the backend to connect with backend
+3. Made a Database named as blog in the Postgres